cyberartemio/wardriver-pwnagotchi-plugin/README.md

 ### 🚗 Wardriving

 Everytime bettercap refresh the access points list (normally every 2 minutes more or less), the plugin will log the new networks seen along with the latitude, longitude and altitude.
-Everytime the service is restarted a new session file will be created.
+Each time the service is restarted a new session file will be created.
 If you have enabled it, the plugin will display the total number of networks of the current session on the pwnagotchi display.

 The CSV file format used is compatible with WiGLE and in the pre-header of the file are logged the informations about your device.

-If you don't want some networks to be logged, you can add the SSID inside `whitelist` array in the config.
-Wardriver does not report networks whose SSID is contained within the whitelist.
+If you don't want some networks to be logged, you can add the SSID inside `wardriver.whitelist` array in the config.
+Wardriver does not report networks whose SSID is contained within the local and global whitelist.

 **Note:** the SSIDs inside the `main.whitelist` array will always be ignored.

+If you prefer to have only one big file with all the networks that your pwnagotchi has seen so far, you can enable `wardriver.merge_sessions`.
+If you set this option to `true`, everytime wardriver starts, it will merge all the CSV files inside the file `wardriver_db.csv` and it will remove the single files.
+If you have enabled WiGLE upload, the files will be merged and deleted only when they have been uploaded to WiGLE.

 ### 🌐 WiGLE automatic upload

 If you have enabled it, once internet is available, the plugin will upload all previous session files on WiGLE.
 Once a file has been reported it will be marked as uploaded so it will not be sent another time to WiGLE.
 For marking the file, the plugin appends `_uploaded` to the corresponding file.
 If a file fails to upload, wardriver will retry to upload it on next sessions reporting (tipically checks and report every 5 minutes).

+If you have enabled sessions merge, instead of marking the file as uploaded, the plugin will add all the new networks (not the one that has already been seen) to `wardriver_db.csv` file and then it will delete the session file.
+In this way, you'll have only one big file with all your networks and a single file with the networks seen in the current session of wardriving.

 Please note that the current session file will not be uploaded as it is considered still in progress.
-Don't worry, it'll be uploaded the next time your pwnagotchi starts a new wardriving session.
+Don't worry, it'll be uploaded the next time your pwnagotchi starts with internet connection.

 ## ❤️ Contribution